RePOSE: Fast 6D Object Pose Refinement via Deep Texture Rendering: Experiments

 \subsection{Implementation Details}

 We train our model using Adam optimizer ~\cite{DBLP:journals/corr/KingmaB14} with a learning rate of $1 \times 10^{-3}$, decayed by $0.5$ every $100$ epochs.
-The number of channels $d$ in $\mathbf{F}_\text{inp}$ and $\mathbf{F}_\text{rend}$ is set to $3$ using grid search.
-The number of iterations $t$ in LM optimization is set to $5$.
+The number of channels $d$ in $\mathbf{F}_\text{inp}$ and $\mathbf{F}_\text{rend}$ is set to $3$ using grid search, and iterations $t$ in LM optimization is set to $5$.
 We used pretrained PVNet~\cite{peng2019pvnet} on the LineMOD and Occlusion LineMOD datasets, and PoseCNN~\cite{xiang2018posecnn} on the YCB-Video~\cite{xiang2018posecnn} dataset as the initial pose estimator $\Omega$.
-The encoder of U-Net~\cite{RFB15a} shares its weights with the PVNet and only the weights of the decoder are trained.
-Following ~\cite{peng2019pvnet}, we also add $500$ synthetic and fused images for LineMOD and $10$K synthetic images for YCB-Video to avoid overfitting during training.
-In accordance with the convention, to evaluate the scores on the Occlusion LineMOD dataset, we use the model trained by only the LineMOD dataset.
+The encoder of U-Net~\cite{RFB15a} consisting of ResNet-18~\cite{7780459} shares its weights with the PVNet, and PoseCNN and only the weights of the decoder are trained.
+Therefore, RePOSE simply can reuse the deep features extracted from the initial pose estimator, which reduces the computational cost.
+Following ~\cite{peng2019pvnet}, we also add $500$ synthetic and fused images for LineMOD and $20$K synthetic images for YCB-Video to avoid overfitting during training.
+In accordance with the convention, to evaluate the scores on the Occlusion LineMOD dataset, we use the model trained by using only the LineMOD dataset.